dotm/dotm.github.io/_posts/2018-04-04-the-journey-is-the-reward.markdown

 ---
 layout: post
-title: "The journey is the reward"
+title: "The journey is the reward [Keeping Symmetry]"
 ---

 The journey is the reward.
 The process is more important than the result.
 And the only sustainable process is the one where you have fun.